Holic75/Baldurs-gate-dnd-3.5/README.md

 – May not scribe spells into their spellbooks as Mages do.
 Instead, Sorcerers learn a small number of spells at each level, which they can cast daily without memorization.
 – At 1st level chooses a bloodline which grants access to 9 spells (1 per spell level) in addition to those gained normally.
 – Hit Die: d4
+– Low THAC0/APR progression, High Savingthrows vs. Spell

 ### BATTLE CASTER (replaces DRAGON DISCIPLE)
 Advantages:
 – May wear light armor.
 – May equip bucklers.
 – May use the following weapons: long sword, short sword, katana, scimitar, dagger, club, quarterstaff, crossbow, shortbow, dart, sling.
-– Have THAC0 and APR progression of a cleric.
 – At first level receives for free Armored Arcana(1): Light Armor Casting.
 – Hit Die: d6
+– Medium THAC0/APR progression, High Savingthrows vs. Death, vs. Polymorph and vs. Spell

 Disadvantages:
 – May not choose bloodline and thus may not receive bonus bloodline spells.